1

 In compliance with the Americans with Disabilities Act (ADA), the following physical demands may be essential for the effective performance of this position.
 Reasonable accommodation will be considered to enable individuals with disabilities to perform these essential functions:

-• Frequent standing required during working hours
+• Frequent standing is required during working hours

-• Regular use of hands for various tasks, including handling objects and materials
+• Regular use of hands for various tasks, such as operating a computer and handling objects, is essential.

-• Frequently required to talk, hear, and reach with hands and arms
+• Frequently required to talk, hear, and reach with hands and arms.

-• Must be able to occasionally lift and/or move up to 40 pounds
+• Must be able to occasionally lift and/or move up to 40 pounds.

 Work Environment:

-Woodcraft Rangers provides equal employment opportunities to all qualified applicants without discrimination with regard to race, religious belief, color, sex, sex stereotype, pregnancy, childbirth or related medical conditions (including breastfeeding), age, national origin, ancestry, sexual orientation, gender identification and expression, transgender status, transitioning status, physical or mental disability, medical condition, genetic characteristics, genetic information, family care, marital status, enrollment in any public assistance program, status as military, a veteran or qualified disabled veteran, status as an unpaid intern or volunteer, or any other classification protected by law.
+Woodcraft Rangers provides equal employment opportunities to all qualified applicants without discrimination with regard to race, religious belief, color, sex, sex stereotype, pregnancy, childbirth or related medical conditions (including breast feeding), age, national origin, ancestry, sexual orientation, gender identification and expression, transgender status, transitioning status, physical or mental disability, medical condition, genetic characteristics, genetic information, family care, marital status, enrollment in any public assistance program, status as military, a veteran or qualified disabled veteran, status as an unpaid intern or volunteer, or any other classification protected by law.
 We also prohibit discrimination based on the perception that anyone has any of those characteristics or is associated with a person who has or is perceived as having any of those characteristics.

 What Woodcraft Rangers employees say